 What happens if I move address during the admissions process?

 You should notify your Local Authority and Rickmansworth School straight away.
 Rickmansworth School is an autonomous admitting authority and as such will make the decision as to whether or not to accept a change of address during the secondary transfer process.
-Please note that if you move into the priority postcode area for this School from a different county/borough or from outside of the priority postcode area, we will require proof of address in the form of a solicitor’s completion letter and, if renting, a tenancy agreement of a minimum of 18 months duration.
-Anything shorter can be deemed as a temporary address (please see Admission Arrangements Notes Section B Subsection iv).
+Please note that if you move into the priority postcode area for this School from a different county/borough or from outside of the priority postcode area, we will require proof of address in the form of a solicitor’s completion letter and, if renting, a tenancy agreement of a minimum of 6 months duration.

 If I know that I am going to move after I apply, what address should I put on the application form?